adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #63 Progress!
 When the user clicks a book in the Currently-Reading-SubComponent, the title is then displayed on the notes section and the title with the associated note is then POST-Routed when the user hits enter on the note.
 Yes, progress!

+#64 Now, need to do a GET-Request to pull the notes based on the CLICKED-reading-book component.

+#65 Entered GET-Route in server.js to fetch the data from the database for the notes the user inputed